Korfoo/matcha/README.md

 ## Acknowledgements

-I would like to thank my cat.
+I would like to thank my cat and the team behind Starlette.